 - Choose the exit route: Agree on the quiet space, the way out, and who documents the incident.

 A tracker should answer one narrow question: is the animal helping after the visit is over?
-Keep it simple enough that people will actually use it.
-Pick the same few signs each week and compare them over time instead of trusting your memory after a hard day.
+Keep it simple enough that the people in the house will actually use it.
+Pick the same few signs each week and compare them over time, instead of trusting memory after a hard day.

 - Track the same signs: Watch sleep, school participation, and mood.
-Note irritability or safety incidents too.
+Note irritability, bites, falls, or other incidents too.

 - Review twice: Check the pattern at 4 weeks and again at 8.

-- Use the stop rules: Pause or change the plan if school, sleep, self-care, mood, or safety incidents keep getting worse.
+- Use the stop rules: Pause or change the plan if school, sleep, self-care, or mood keeps getting worse.
+Bites, falls, or other incidents should stop the plan too.

-Ongoing tracking is what tells you whether the animal is helping beyond the visit itself.
-If the pattern stays flat across two reviews, stop repeating the same routine and hoping the next week will somehow look different.
+Ongoing tracking is the part that reveals whether the animal is helping outside the visit itself.
+If the picture stays flat across both reviews, the answer is usually to change the plan.
+Repeating the same routine rarely makes next week look different.

 Stop stretching a plan that keeps collapsing